Call-for-Code/Solution-Starter-Kit-Water-2021/README.md

 #### Tutorials

-**Build a Water Quality Dasboard with GeoJSON and Node-Red**
+- **Build a Water Quality Dashboard with GeoJSON and Node-RED** - Display USGS Watershed maps on a Node-RED Dashboard with Water Quality Reports.
+Query the watershed area maps of the Ridgewood, NJ and Atlanta, GA watershed using the USGS Hydro Network-Linked Data Index and plot the water basins and rivers on a Node-RED Dashboard.

-**Building integrations with event-driven flows or flows for APIs** Learn how to create a [fully integrated application using IBM App Connect](https://developer.ibm.com/tutorials/building-integrations-with-app-connect/).
+- **Building integrations with event-driven flows or flows for APIs** - Learn how to create a [fully integrated application using IBM App Connect](https://developer.ibm.com/tutorials/building-integrations-with-app-connect/).
 IBM App Connect, which is a key component of the IBM Cloud Pak for Integration platform (and available for free on IBM Cloud as a SaaS offering), showcases the agility of integrating applications on the cloud.

 #### Platform development